yoshtec/snapbtrex/README.md

 File: `/etc/sudoers.d/90_snapbtrrcv`

-Minumum content is this for recieving snapshots on a remote system:
+Minimum content is this for receiving snapshots on a remote system:
 ```
   snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs receive*
 ```